sharkdp/fd/README.md

     -V, --version           Prints version information

 OPTIONS:
-    -d, --max-depth <depth>    Set maximum search depth (default: none) -j, --threads <threads>    The number of threads used for searching -t, --type <file-type>     The type of file to search for [values: f, file, d, directory, s, symlink]
+    -d, --max-depth <depth>                  Set maximum search depth (default: none) -j, --threads <threads>                  The number of threads used for searching -t, --type <file-type>                   The type of file to search for [values: f, file, d, directory, s, symlink] -e, --file-extension <file-extension>    Search for a file extension instead of a pattern (option)

 ARGS:
     <pattern>    the search pattern, a regular expression (optional)
     <path>       the root directory for the filesystem search (optional)

 ```

 ## Examples